dotse/tls-fed-auth/tls-fed-auth.md

 This informational independent submission to the RFC series describes a means to use TLS 1.3 to perform machine-to-machine mutual authentication within federations.
 This memo is not a standard.
 It does not modify the TLS protocol in any way, nor does it require changes to common TLS libraries.
 TLS is specified and standardized by the IETF's TLS working group.

-This document defines a framework that enables interoperable trust management for federated machine-to-machine communication.
+The framework enables interoperable trust management for federated machine-to-machine communication.
 It introduces a centrally managed trust anchor and a controlled metadata publication process, ensuring that only authorized members are identifiable within the federation.
-This supports unambiguous entity identification and reduces the risk of impersonation, promoting secure and policy-aligned interaction across organizational boundaries.
+These mechanisms support unambiguous entity identification and reduce the risk of impersonation, promoting secure and policy-aligned interaction across organizational boundaries.

 {mainmatter}